Turkey warns Syria more strikes would be fatal mistake

 The speech followed a Syrian mortar barrage on a town in southeast Turkey that killed five people on Wednesday.

-Turkish artillery bombarded Syrian military targets on Wednesday and Thursday in response, killing several Syrian soldiers, and the Turkish parliament authorized cross-border military action in the event of further aggression.
+Turkish artillery bombarded Syrian military targets on Wednesday and Thursday in response, killing several Syrian soldiers, and the Turkish parliament authorised cross-border military action in the event of further aggression.

 "We are not interested in war, but we're not far from war either.
 This nation has come to where it is today having gone through intercontinental wars," Erdogan said in his speech.